HackYourFuture/React/chat-app/Exercises.md

 ## 1. Profile

 We want users to edit their profile name.
-For this, you will use a component `<TextEditor>` that takes props `value`, `onCancel` and `onSave`.
+For this, you will use a component `<TextEditor>` that takes props `initialValue`, `onCancel` and `onSave`.
 This component displays a text box and manages its state.
 When the user presses save, the `onSave` callback prop is called.

 - 1a.
 Which existing components do you need to modify?
 - 1b.
 Which *state* properties are you going to add, and in which component?